-We encourage shareholders to participate in the AGM, which in 2021 was held virtually due to government restrictions on public gatherings in place to manage the continuing COVID-19 pandemic.
+We encourage shareholders to participate in the AGM, which in 2022 was held in hybrid format.
 Shareholders who cannot attend the AGM are encouraged to exercise their vote either directly or through proxy and to submit questions ahead of the meeting.
 All resolutions put to the AGM are decided by way of a poll.